althaf-hussain46/PRODIGY_WD_02/README.md

 Project Overview

-Created a <u>STOPWATCH APPLICATION</u> using HTML, CSS, and JavaScript.
+Created a STOPWATCH APPLICATION using HTML, CSS, and JavaScript.
 This project is a web-based application that allows users to start, pause, reset, and record lap times.
 Here's a detailed explanation of the components and technologies used:

 Technologies Used